Initial announcement date October 3, 2019

 Users of the Code42 app

 Test your network connection to Code42 for ports 443 and 4287.
-If you cannot connect using either 443 or 4287, then this issue affects you.
+If you cannot connect using 443 and 4287, then this issue affects you.
 Contact your Code42 administrator to resolve the problem.

-- Ensure network ports 443 or 4287 in your environment are open for Code42 app communication, and
+- Ensure that both network ports 443 and 4287 in your environment are open for Code42 app communication, and

 - Upgrade the Code42 app on all the computers in your organization so they run supported versions.
-All supported versions of the Code42 app can connect to the Code42 cloud using either port 443 or 4287.
+All supported versions of the Code42 app can connect to the Code42 cloud using ports 443 and 4287.
 (Run the device status report to identify Code42 app versions on user devices.)

 The old "CrashPlan mobile app" is unsupported, and does not have an equivalent mobile replacement for Code42 for Enterprise users.
 However, CrashPlan for Small Business users can install the CrashPlan for Small Business mobile app.